lakshmi2804/notebook-1/README.md

 ## Jenkinsfile

-The Jenkinsfile starts with master node where it will be used to perform which user is currently running the job and then assigning the user to a specific variable `BUILD_TRIGGER_BY`.
+The Jenkinsfile starts with scripted pipeline having master node where it will be used to perform which user is currently running the job and then assigning the user to a specific variable `BUILD_TRIGGER_BY`.
 Later on finding the user and we are cleaning up the workspace which is used for the previous build.

+After using the scripted pipeline we moved to declarative pipeline.Where we are defining the some environment variables which are to be used in the pipeline.